Toro 51621 UltraPlus 250 mph Corded Electric Leaf Blower Vacuum and Mulcher · โ˜… 4.2 Best Budget Check price on Amazon →

 Yes for small lots within reach of an outdoor outlet.
 The vacuum and mulcher mode is unique at this price.
 For larger lots, step up to the [Ryobi 40V Whisper](/reviews/ryobi-40v-whisper-blower) cordless.

-How does the corded blower compare to cordless?+
+How does the corded blower compare to cordless?

-The Toro has the highest mph of the four blowers we tested at 250 mph.
+The Toro has the highest mph of the four blowers we compared at 250 mph.
 CFM is lower at 410 vs 580 to 765 on cordless competitors.
 For tight spaces and stuck leaf release the Toro is competitive.
 For wide open leaf piles the cordless blowers move more total volume per minute.

-Does the mulcher actually reduce leaf volume?+
+Does the mulcher actually reduce leaf volume?

-Yes at the claimed 88 percent ratio in our testing.
+Yes at the claimed 88 percent ratio in our comparison.
 Twelve full bushels of dry leaves vacuumed reduced to about 1.4 bushels of mulched leaves.
 That is a real time saver if you compost or bag leaves for curbside pickup.

-What about the cord length?+
+What about the cord length?

 Use a 12 gauge outdoor extension cord at 50 ft or 100 ft.
 Cheaper 16 gauge cords cause voltage drop that reduces motor speed.
 The 100 ft limit is the practical range, beyond that pick a cordless blower.